Library-Distribution/ALD-API-docs/HTTP-API.md

 #### Response

-If [[authentication]] is fulfilled and matches the requested user, the mail address is included in the response.
+If [[authentication]] is fulfilled and matches the requested user or a user with higher privileges, the mail address is included in the response.
 Otherwise, it will be replaced by an md5-hash.

 ##### For JSON:
 ```json